lawarner/aft/README.md

 - GNU make

-The unit tests depend on googletest, but these are optional and can be removed from default targets.
+The unit tests depend on googletest, but these are optional and can be removed from default 'make' targets.

 The plugin directory and specific UI tools will have additional dependencies, as needed.

+The AFT Makefile structure is very minimal (read "primitive").
-Will probably switch the cmake when the project's structure gets more complex.
+Will probably switch to cmake when the project's structure gets more complex.

 ### MacOSX

-An xcode workspace is in the aft/macosx folder, that contains the following xcode projects:
+An xcode workspace is in the aft/macosx folder that contains the following xcode projects:
 - **libaft** Builds the static library.
 - **libafttests** Builds unit/module test programs.
 The test programs depend on googletest so the project searches for headers in /opt/local/include.
 You need to copy libgtest.a to the aft/lib folder.
 Or modify the project if you have installed googletest elsewhere.
+- **examples** Builds example programs that illustrate using the AFT framework.

 ### Other Platforms

 Any platform that supports POSIX, g++ and the c++14 standard should compile and run without problems.
 But any errors that may arise should be isolated to classes within osdep.
-Currently the osdep section is only involved in theads and dynamic librarires, but more could be added in the future.
+Currently the osdep section is only involved in the UI, threads and dynamic librarires, but more could be added in the future.

 ## History